 In the case of portfolios of securities the return is the value-weighted average of returns of individual securities.
 The APT does not specify neither the number nor the characteristics of factors, therefore it may be treated as a very general model or theoretical framework for building specific models.
 Depending on the situation such generality may be perceived either as an advantage (elasticity) or a disadvantage (no clear baseline version of the model).
 It should be noted that although the return generating process is linear with respect to factors, the factors themselves can be nonlinear transformations of some variables.

 In the literature there are three main approaches to the choice of factors.
 The first one is based on the factor analysis which differs from other methods by not choosing factors a priori.
 Roll and Ross (1980) show that under certain conditions the factor analysis yields positive results.
 The second one is following a natural intuition for selecting macroeconomic variables which may have fundamental impact on the expected returns (e.g. inflation, term structure, risk premium etc.).
 It has been shown that different sets of macroeconomic variables do have a significant impact on the expected return on portfolios (e.g. Chen, Roll and Ross 1986; Burmeister and Wall 1986; Clare and Thomas 1994).
 Third approach, which was introduced by Fama and French (1993), specifies a priori a set of portfolios which are considered to capture underlying return generating process.
-This method is sensitive for more specific movements in the analyzed stock market.
+This method is sensitive for more specific movements in the analysed stock market.
 Furthermore, the portfolio approach was well received by other scholars and practitioners and became the main trend in the literature regarding the APT.

 Fama and French three-factor model